 Then we go through a history of failure.

-Actually, that that leads, I I mean, when you read the chapter on socialism, and I I spent a lot of time researching this.
+Actually, that leads, I mean, when you read the chapter on socialism, and I spent a lot of time researching this.

-And when you read it and you and you think about what we're going through today and what you're hearing from the left, the radical Democratic Party today, it is frightening.
+And when you read it and you think about what we're going through today and what you're hearing from the left, the radical Democratic Party today, it is frightening.

 It is chilling in terms of how similar it is to what we now see.

-Because if they get control of this country, it will this country is good, it's going to be unrecognizable.
+And frankly, it actually scares the living daylights out of me because if they get control of this country, this country is going to be unrecognizable.

-You know, the country we know, love, and and so many have fought, bled, and and died for.
+You know, the country we know, love, and so many have fought, bled, and died for, it's just, it's going to be non-existent.

-You know, I I talk about the history of radicalism as well.
+You know, I talk about the history of radicalism as well.

-I talked to, you know, at length, okay, what is Joe Biden?
+I talk to, you know, at length, okay, what is Joe Biden?

-The history of socialism, a history of failure every single solitary time.
+The history of socialism, a history of failure.

-It has been tried, it fails, and it usually ends up in the world the worst, most dire, most oppressive, you know, regimes with people again, people starving, no wealth creation whatsoever, and worse, and a stifling of the state, oppressive stifling, and in spite of all the glorious promises of free, free, free everything, all it has shown us history.
+Every single solitary time it has been tried, it fails, and it usually ends up in the worst, most dire, most oppressive, you know, regimes with people, again, people starving, no wealth creation whatsoever, and worse, and a stifling of the state, oppressive, stifling.

 And that is the Democratic 2020 agenda.

-You know, I I go through the deep corruption and hypocrisy.
+You know, I go through the deep corruption and hypocrisy.

 You know, then the impeachment hoax.

-And and the whole hypocrisy of that and the mob in the media, and how I mean, how dis what a destructive force media has become in this country.
+And the whole hypocrisy of that and the mob and the media and how, I mean, how just what a destructive force media has become in this country.

 They don't love freedom.